FAQs

 What does phonemic awareness instruction look like in Once?

-Once’s curriculum prioritizes the development of students’ phonemic awareness and includes multiple PA exercises in each cycle for the first 70 cycles.
+Once’s curriculum prioritizes the development of students’ phonemic awareness (PA) and includes multiple PA exercises in each cycle for the first 70 cycles.
 These tasks include segmenting, blending, and rhyming (onset-rime) work.

 Once’s rhyming tasks involve onset-rime exercises and are particularly useful in preparing students for reading words that begin with stop phonemes.